 That way, you will be able to save money and product quality.
 However, the timeline will be exceeded.

 Product design process

 1. Strategize phase

-At Syndicode, the design stage comes after the discovery session.
-As soon as the project documentation is completed and aligned with your requirements and needs, designers will start the strategize phase.
+At Syndicode; thedesign stage comes after the discovery session.
+Designers will start the strategizing phase as soon as the project documentation is completed and aligned with your requirements and needs.

 They will conduct market research and communicate with the stakeholders.
 Based on the data received, they will create a feature list or job stories list.